 No. Returning retirees do not require background checks unless the new position requires a credit or motor vehicle check.

 Does a returning temporary employee who has previously completed a background check require a new background check?

-If a temporary employee has a break in service of more than six months, he/she will be required to have a new background check completed if he/she needs to obtain a Yale ID or will be working more than 30 days per year.
+If a temporary employee has a break in service of more than six months, he/she will be required to have a new background check completed.

 If the temporary employee has a break in service of less than six months the individual could still be subject to a credit and/or a motor vehicle check if the assignment requires these additional checks.